 XDR was designed to specifically address such problems, and the payoff is notable.
 Stats such as 50% reduction in product spend, 54% faster investigation, and 60% less likely to report re-propagation, are certainly impressive, but the benefits go beyond the facts and figures.

 Among these benefits is business enablement.
-With less time spent hunting down threats and figuring out the chain of attack, security leaders are free to work with business groups to align organizational and security goals to achieve better outcomes that even the c-suite can get on board with.
+With less time spent hunting down threats and figuring out the chain of attack, security leaders are free to work with business groups to align organisational and security goals to achieve better outcomes that even the c-suite can get on board with.

 ESG also determined that it would take an average of eight full-time employees to replace the automation benefits of XDR.
 This reduces the pressure to find the most skilled (and more expensive) IT professionals to keep breaches at bay.
 An XDR solution empowers less expensive, less experienced, and easier-to-find junior staff to become effective security professionals.
 Another win-win for c-suite and security teams.

 Choosing the right solution

 Ok, the board gave the greenlight to invest in an XDR solution because of the financial and business benefits, and you’re now ready to march ahead with confidence in the security capabilities.
 So, how do you make the most of your budget in a market overflowing with choices?
 First, look for vendors with platform solutions.
 A platform consolidates threat data from multiple environments (email, endpoint, cloud, network) into a single pane of glass, allowing security teams to see everything at a glance, instead of wasting hours manually aggregating and correlating from siloed solutions.
 When evaluating security platform vendors, we recommend asking these questions: